MarHai/ScrapeBot/README.md

 - **User** must hold the username to connect to the central database.
 - **Password** holds, well, the according password.
 - **Database** represents the database name.
 Small side note here: The step-by-step wizard Python script (i.e., ```setup.py```) will generate tables and stuff if (and only if) they do not exist yet.
 - Due to long runtimes for recipes, ScrapeBot sometimes struggles with MySQL server timeouts (at least, if servers close connections rather strictly).
 To overcome this problem, you may set **Timeout** here to a number of seconds after which the database connection should be automatically renewed.
 Best practice here, by the way, is to do nothing until you run into problems.
-If you do, however, check your MySQL server's timeout and set ScrapeBot's Database/Timeout setting to this exact same number:
+If you do, however, check your MySQL server's timeout and set ScrapeBot's Database/Timeout setting to a value slightly below (e.g., -10) this number:
   ```
   SHOW SESSION VARIABLES LIKE 'wait_timeout';
   ```